desihub/fpoffline/README.md

 # fpoffline

-Tools for analyzing focal plane performance that run outside the online ICS environment
+Tools for analyzing focal plane data that run outside the online ICS environment.

+Jupyter notebooks are in this [directory](nb).